cnorick/curse-of-strahd-notes/Locations/Death House.md

 	>"We were so very hungry, but no one came when we cried.
 And then the hunger went away and we grew very cold and went to sleep.

 - They ask for help again
-- They know alot more, but are ignorant to what their parents were doing
+- They know a lot more, but are ignorant to what their parents were doing
 - [[Rosevalda|Rose]] thinks their mother took [[Walter]] to the basement last
 - She asks the players to help save their baby brother and their parents defeat the monster once and for all.
 - They point to the dollhouse if anyone asks how to get to the basement